donaldobi/movemax-logistics/README.md

 # Movemax Logistics

-**Movemax Logistics** is a web application built with Laravel and Bootstrap, designed to provide shipping estimate services and manage customer inquiries.
+**Movemax Logistics** is a web application built with Laravel PHP, JavaScript, and Bootstrap, designed to provide shipping estimate services and manage customer inquiries.

 ## Description